eclipse-hono/hono/site/content/user-guide/http-adapter.md

   * 401 (Unauthorized): The request cannot be processed because the request does not contain valid credentials.
   * 403 (Forbidden): The request cannot be processed because the device's registration status cannot be asserted.
 Possible reasons for this include:
         * The given tenant is not allowed to use this protocol adapter.
-        * The given device is disabled.
+  * 404 (Not Found): The request cannot be processed because the device is disabled or does not exist.
   * 503 (Service Unavailable): The request cannot be processed because there is no consumer of telemetry data for the given tenant connected to Hono.

 This is the preferred way for devices to publish telemetry data.
 It is available only if the protocol adapter is configured to require devices to authenticate (which is the default).